2023-24 SC Bid Process

 - Please read the directions on page 1.

-- New - directions for adding meets in SWIMS 3.0
+- Kind of New - directions for adding meets in SWIMS 3.0

 BLACKOUT DATES: The following dates are reserved for CSI championship meets and events.